kevinfarrugia/react-recipes/recipes/jsx-to-javascript.md

 Let's unpack this object line by line.

-The `$$typeof` property has an interesting backstory: it exists to improve React's resilience against malicious markup, as [Dan Abramov explains here](https://overreacted.io/why-do-react-elements-have-typeof-property/).
+The `$$typeof` property identifies the object as a React element.
+[Dan Abramov explains its backstory](https://overreacted.io/why-do-react-elements-have-typeof-property/) as a way to improve React's resilience against malicious markup.

-Next we see the `type` and `props` we defined for the element, with a few notes:
+Next we see the `type` and `props` we defined for the element.
+This is the "meat" of our object and it mostly maps 1:1 to the corresponding `createElement` call, with a few exceptions:

-* `key` and `ref`, which are a couple of props with special meaning in React, will not be part of the `props` object.
+1. `key` and `ref`, which are props with special meaning in React, will not be part of the `props` object.
 Instead, they get their own properties inside the ReactElement object.
+They're not part of a component's interface with the world, so you won't be able to access neither the `key`, nor the `ref`, from inside the component.
-* `children` is treated as any other prop on the element.
-Note that since we have a single child to the element, `props.children` is be a simple value — the string `Click me`.
-If we had many children to the element, `props.children` would have been an array.
+2. `children` is treated as any other prop on the element.
+In our example, since we have a single child to the element, `props.children` is be a simple value — the string `Click me`.
+If we had more than one child to the element, `props.children` would have been an array.

 Finally, React has set up some miscellaneous, underscore-prefixed stuff on the object.
-Some of them are only used in _development mode_, for validation.
+Some of these privates are only used in _development mode_, for warnings and stuff like that, and for the purpose of this article, we'll ignore them.

 > 👉 Ultimately, all the JSX in your application will produce plain, nested JavaScript objects that describe React elements.

-## Some aspects of how JSX works
+## How JSX works and what it tells us

+The way JSX is transformed to JavaScript can give us some insights on how things work under the hood.

 ### Element type casing

 When you write a tag in JSX, the casing of the tag name matters. `<button/>` will become `{ type: 'button' }`, a string identifying it as a native DOM element.
 On the other hand, a capitalized `<Button>` tag will become `{ type: Button }`, i.e. a reference to the React component your element is based on.

-If you want to store the reference to a component in a variable, you need to make the variable _capitalized_ for it to be interpreted as a component reference, rather than a native DOM element:
+If you want to store the reference to a component in a variable, you need to make the variable _capitalized_ for JSX to pick up on it as a component reference, rather than a native DOM element:

 ```jsx
 // Input: